[html] [/html]

 STEM + Place-Based Education = Student Success

+STEM (Science, Technology, Engineering, and Mathematics) literacy is a powerful tool in today’s world, and a critical focus in many classrooms.
+Many of the projects that students undertake through the Great Lakes Stewardship Initiative involve one or more of the STEM subjects.
 Recently, the Great Lakes Stewardship Initiative was named as one of only four Michigan-based organizations that provide exemplary STEM programs for Michigan’s K–12 schools.
 The designation came from Change the Equation/STEMWorks, a national organization that conducts rigorous reviews of STEM programs across the country.

 Lexus Eco Challenge Winners Are Part of GLSI

-This past November, a team of 10 students from Houghton Middle School in Houghton, Michigan, won the Lexus Eco Challenge in the Land and Water category with their “Backyard Backlash” project.
+In 2017, a team of 10 students from Houghton Middle School in Houghton, Michigan, won the Lexus Eco Challenge in the Land and Water category with their “Backyard Backlash” project.

 Houghton Middle School works with the Lake Superior Stewardship Initiative, a regional hub of the GLSI.
 Their winning project focused on surface and groundwater contamination.
 The group studied the impact of common lawn and garden maintenance habits, roadside grass seeding projects, and agricultural practices, all of which involve nitrate fertilizers.
 Team members identified ways that individual families’ actions impact water quality, even in their own backyards.